 Educating for Uncertainty: Education in Law and Criminal Justice in an Uncertain World

-We are delighted to announce the ‘Call for Papers’ for a one-day symposium to mark the establishment of the Centre for Innovation and Research in Legal Education (CIRLE), within the School of Law.
+We are delighted to invite bookings for a one-day symposium to mark the establishment of the Centre for Innovation and Research in Legal Education (CIRLE), within the School of Law.

 CIRLE aims to advance understandings of education and the professions in law and criminal justice, through evidence-based teaching innovation and high quality and impactful research.
 The School draws on research strength in the legal professions and cross-School expertise in education and pedagogic scholarship and innovation.